TranslatorSRI/SRI_testing/tests/onehop/README.md

   --trapi_version=TRAPI_VERSION
                         TRAPI API version to use for validation, overriding Translator SmartAPI Registry property value (Default: latest public release or ).
   --biolink_version=BIOLINK_VERSION
-                        Biolink Model version to use for validation, overriding Translator SmartAPI Registry property value (Default: latest public release or ).
+                        Biolink Model SemVer-compliant version to use for validation, overriding Translator SmartAPI Registry property value.
+Note that a value of this parameter may also be "suppress" in which case, Biolink Model validation is suppressed during the test run.
+(Default: latest public release).
   --kp_id=KP_ID         Knowledge Provider identifier ("KP") targeted for testing (Default: None).

   --ara_id=ARA_ID       Autonomous Relay Agent ("ARA") targeted for testing (Default: None).